theupdateframework/taps/candidate-keyid-tap.md

 algorithm that is already in use by the system.

 The specification sets the following requirements for keyid calculation:
-1. The KEYID of a key is the hexdigest of the SHA2-256 hash of the canonical JSON form of the key.
+1. "The KEYID of a key is the hexdigest of the SHA-256 hash of the canonical JSON form of the key."
-2. Clients MUST calculate each KEYID to verify this is correct for the associated key.
+2. "Clients MUST calculate each KEYID to verify this is correct for the associated key."
-3. Clients MUST ensure that for any KEYID only one unique key has that KEYID.
+3. "Clients MUST ensure that for any KEYID...only one unique key has that KEYID."

 ## Problems with this requirement
 Mandating that keyids be calculated using SHA2-256 has created a number of issues